cmuartfab/statuevision/Unity/Instructions.md

 13. Click "Add Component" in the inspector and choose Script > Leap Control

 14. The sculpture now constantly faces you and can be manipulated with Leap.
 Click and drag the "default" component into the statue folder to create a sculpture prefab that includes all the script.
+Name it something reasonable so you can identify it.